-If you leave your cruise control switch on when you're not using cruise, you might hit a button and go into cruise when you don't want to.
+If you leave your cruise control on when you're not using cruise, you might hit a button and go into cruise when you don't want to.
 You could be startled and even lose control.
 Keep the cruise control switch off until you want to use cruise control.

-- 1. Slide the cruise control ON lever on the turn signal lever to the right to turn it on. - 2.
-Get up to the speed you want.
+Push the CRUISE ON/OFF button located on the steering wheel to turn the cruise control on.

-Press the SET button on the steering wheel and release it.
+2. Get up to the speed you want.

-4. Take your foot off the accelerator.
+- Press SET located on your steering wheel and release it. - 4.
+Take your foot off the accelerator.